h2020charisma/vamas_twa42_p6_raman_calibration/README.md

 ## Acknowledgements

  This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 952921.

-This work is part of the CHARISMA project and aligned with the VAMAS international metrology initiative.